technomancy/leiningen/doc/DEPLOY.md

 launches, but with `gpg-agent` you only have to enter your passphrase periodically; it will keep it cached for a given period.

+Note to windows users: Be sure to download the complete Gpg4win and select Gpg for installation.
+You then need to run "gpg-connect-agent /bye" from the command line before starting lein.

 ### Full-disk Encryption

 If you use full-disk encryption, it may be safe to store your